The Defense Base Act: Allowing Civilian Government Contractors to Recover Compensation for Their Injuries

 Since the early 2000s, our government has established a long-term military presence in places like Afghanistan and Iraq, often placing civilian contractors in dangerous situations.
-In addition, civilian contractors are hired in less dangerous areas such as Europe and the Far East to build U.S. government buildings, a task that can often result in serious injury.
+In addition, civilian contractors are hired in less dangerous areas such as Europe to build U.S. government buildings, a task that can often result in serious injury.
 Fortunately for civilian contractors who are injured while working overseas or on a military base, federal legislation known as the Defense Base Act entitles them to benefits to cover their lost income as well as their medical expenses.

 Who Is Covered under the Defense Base Act?

 The Defense Base Act covers the following classes of people:

 - Individuals who are working for private companies on the United States military bases or on lands outside the United States used for military purposes, including those in U.S. possessions and territories.

 - People who work on public works projects with a United States agency, including service and construction contracts that are related to war or national defense activities outside of the United States.

 - Individuals who are working on contracts that are funded and approved pursuant to the Foreign Assistance Act, generally providing for services to allies, military equipment, materials, provided that the contract is performed outside of the United States.